life00/arbitrage-inspector/readme.md

 ### Alternative algorithms

 Alternatively, it is possible to use other algorithms.
 The naive approach would be to iterate through all possible combinations of conversions to identify the best conversion paths, however this is extremely inefficient.
-Other comprehensive option involves using linear optimization (aka linear programming) methods to construct a function with given constrains and identify the objective.
+Other comprehensive option involves using linear programming (aka function optimization) methods to construct a function with given constrains and identify the objective.
 Additionally, other advanced machine learning algorithms can be utilized.

 The graph theory method presents the most classic and straightforward solution to the problem, furthermore, new research papers may be used to further improve the algorithm.
 Therefore, it is selected as the ideal arbitrage identification algorithm.